ZorkJ/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.hkubs.hku.hk/people/lei-huang/

 # Short bio (displayed in user profile at end of posts)
 # bio: Welcome!
-My research interest lies in Fintech and Climate Finance.
+My research interest lies in Fintech, Asset Pricing and Big Data.

 # Interests to show in About widget
 interests: